Petopp/Udemy_Project_1/README.md

 Once the data has been prepared it is split into a training and test set.
 A test set size of 28% of total entries was selected as a compromise between ensuring adequate representation in the test data and providing sufficient data for model training.
+Trials with a higher rate of test data did not produce a significant difference in the results of the accuracies.

-I am specified the parameter sampler in detail:
+I am specified the parameter sampler in detail, you can use other parameters to find for a small better results.
+In my test was this parameters good enogh for this project.
 ```
 ...
 ps = RandomParameterSampling({